Henryxavierb/Conversor_Temp/README.md

 # Conversor

 Conversor is an application that convert temperature in Kelvin, Celsius and Fahrenheit.
-This application are disponible in https://github.com/Henryxavierb/Conversor_temp
+This application is disponible in https://github.com/Henryxavierb/Conversor_temp

 ## App image